SpenserKao/Search-Flickr-with-AngularJS/README.md

 AngularJS and HTML combined, the duet fulfill MVC (Model-View-Controller) pattern, where HTML defines view, and AngularJS implements model and controller.

 ## AngularJS
-Angular JS ver 1.2.0 has be utilised in this application, noteworthily following directives have been employed:
+Angular JS ver 1.2.0 has been utilised in this application, noteworthily following directives have been employed:
    - ng-show - enables conditional display of selected image's details
    - ng-keyup - facilitates real-time search
    - ng-repeat - implements images thumbnail